SeldonIO/alibi/doc/source/overview/high_level.md

 To find anchors Alibi sequentially builds them by generating a set of candidates from an initial anchor candidate, picking the best candidate of that set and then using that to generate the next set of candidates and repeating.
 Candidates are favoured on the basis of the number of instances they contain that are in the same class as $x$ under
 $f$.
-This is repeated until we obtain a candidate that satisfies the condition and is largest (in the case where there are multiple).
+The proportion of instances the anchor contains that are classified the same as $x$ is known as the precision of the anchor.
+We repeat the above process until we obtain a candidate anchor with satisfactory precision.
+If there are multiple such anchors we choose the largest.

 To compute which of two anchors is better, Alibi obtains an estimate by sampling from $\mathcal{D}(z|A)$ where
 $\mathcal{D}$ is the data distribution.
 The sampling process is dependent on the type of data.
 For tabular data, this